Early Adopter Release of Kodit: MCP server to index external repositories

 GitOps for Machine Learning Projects

 Not so long ago, developers used clunky consoles to provision infrastructure and applications.
 It wasn’t long before someone realized it was better to automate such a process via scripts and APIs.
 But it wasn’t until Hashicorp showed that APIs were not enough.
 Their insight was to declare a canonical representation of the infrastructure.
 You can then reconcile this declaration against the live view of the infrastructure.
-In 2015-16 we helped WeaveWorks develop their cloud monitoring platform.

 Developing a Real-Life Project

 I’m often asked questions in the vain of “how did you figure that out?”.
 Other times, and I’m less of a fan of these, I get questions like “you estimated X, why did it take 2*X?”, which I respond with a definition of the word estimate.
 Both of these types of questions are about the research and development process.
 Non-developers, and especially non-engineers, are often never exposed to the process of research and development.
+It’s highly non-linear; when it’s going well progress is rapid, but other times you get stuck after falling down a rabbit hole.

 Local Jenkins Development Environment on Minikube on OSX